-Health & Safety notice
+Health & Safety notices

-Although the Old Canal Company, as owners of the Ebridge to Swafield Bridge reaches, welcome walkers, pleasure anglers, boaters and others to use the canal waters and banks for their enjoyment, the Trust would like to remind people that the canal and lands are private and are still undergoing restoration.
+Although the Old Canal Company, as owners of the Ebridge to Swafield Bridge pounds, welcome walkers, pleasure anglers, boaters and others to use the canal waters and banks for their enjoyment, The Trust would like to remind people that the canal, lands and pathways are private and are still undergoing restoration.

 At times not all parts are accessible, water levels will vary and that public use is always at their own risk.